martin-t/martin-t/README.md

 ## Cvars

 If you also write games, consider my library, [cvars](https://crates.io/crates/cvars).
-It's a Rust implementation on how games have been storing and managing configs since Quake 1.
-A simple, tested and proven statically typed struct with string accessors.
-Includes consoles for Macroquad and Fyrox.
+It's a Rust implementation on how games have been storing and managing configs since Quake 1 - tested and proven to work so well that it's still used in Half-Life: Alyx.

+The secret?
+A proc macrto to generate a simple statically typed struct with string accessors.
+Includes in-game consoles for Macroquad and Fyrox.

 ![Macroquad console](https://github.com/martin-t/cvars/raw/HEAD/cvars-console-fyrox/screenshot.png)